duckysmacky/copper/README.md

 copper new unit <source> <type>
 ```

-This will add the specified `source` path as a Unit to the `copper.toml` file. `source` should a valid path to a
+This will add the specified `source` path as a Unit to the `copper.yaml` file. `source` should a valid path to a
 directory containing source files, where all the files within are to be compiled and linked separately from the other
 Units. `type` is used to specify the output file type (this can be a `binary`, `static-library` or `dynamic-library`)